JamesRivers/learning_docker/chapters/chapter3_getting_started/cn_1879048325_docker_networks_concepts.md

 ❯ docker container inspect --format '{{ .NetworkSettings.IPAddress }}' de
 172.17.0.2
 ```
-there we go the docker virtual ip for this container is 1`72.17.0.2`
+there we go the docker virtual ip for this container is `172.17.0.2`

+In this example we need to understand that container as can talk to other containers if they are on the same network.
+Here we can see that mysql and the container connected to the `mynet` network can talk to each other.

 ![](../../attachments/Pasted%20image%2020211111132351.png)